 A word of warning about baking with agave nectar: When I first made this loaf I used 1 cup of sugar instead of 1/4 cup of agave nectar.
-This gave a a sweet loaf with a cake-like texture.
-For health reasons I wanted to make the cake less sweet, less high calorie and without processed sugar so chose I chose to substitute a small amount of agave nectar for the cup of sugar.
-This gave a loaf that was more moist and less sweet.
-More like a tea bread.
+This gave a sweet loaf with a cake-like texture.
+For health reasons I wanted to make the cake less sweet and without processed sugar so chose I chose to substitute a small amount of agave nectar for the cup of sugar.
+This created a loaf that was moister and less sweet: more like a tea bread.
 We loved it but if you like a sweeter cake and don’t mind using sugar, feel free to use it instead.
-One more word of warning a loaf baked with agave nectar will seem rather too moist when it first comes out of the oven but does dry out as it cools.
+One more word of warning: a loaf baked with agave nectar will seem rather too moist when it first comes out of the oven but does dry out as it cools.

 - Preheat the oven to 350°F